 My scientific learning in environment and ecological sciences started with a master curriculum at the University of Franche-Comté, Besançon ( http://sciences.univ-fcomte.fr/pages/fr/menu3795/formations/master-qualite-des-eaux--des-sols-et-traitements--quest--16865-15499.html), graduated in 2013/2014.

 This master is focused on applied freshwater ecology, monitoring and conservation and is powered with basic knowledge on these topics.

-I worked one year in the ecology of running water systems (benthic invertebrates and fish communities), in a specialized private laboratory ( http://sage-environnement.com/), working at the interface between monitoring and applied research (2014/2015).
+I studied one year the ecology of running water systems (benthic invertebrates and fish communities) in a specialized laboratory ( http://sage-environnement.com/), working at the interface between the monitoring of ecosystems and applied research (2014/2015).

-Currently, I am analysing and writting about datas acquired during my PhD (2015 to 2018) in the BIOREF team ( http://www.ecolab.omp.eu/rubrique2/equipes/bioref), under the supervising of LECERF Antoine (http://www.ecolab.omp.eu/profils/LECERF_Antoine) and CHAUVET Eric (http://www.ecolab.omp.eu/profils/CHAUVET_Eric), and I am very exciting about future experiments.
+Currently, I am analysing and writing about datas acquired during my PhD (2015 to 2018) in the BIOREF team ( http://www.ecolab.omp.eu/rubrique2/equipes/bioref), under the supervising of LECERF Antoine (http://www.ecolab.omp.eu/profils/LECERF_Antoine) and CHAUVET Eric (http://www.ecolab.omp.eu/profils/CHAUVET_Eric), and I am very exciting to start future projects in ecological research.

 I am now working for 2 years as a Post-doc with CEREGHINO Régis in the CIRCE Team.

 I am investigating how the traits measured on individuals of tank-bromeliad invertebrate communities could help to resolve the complexity of ecosystem functioning in those patchily distributed aquatic ecosystems, especially in a global change context (e.g. drought, fragmentation, global warming).

 In my research activity, I am asking the following broad questions:

 - How much vary phenotypic traits at the intraspecific level and how much this variability mediates ecosystem processes?